U.S. flag

 For More Information

-Visit the Maryland State Department of Education’s “Bullying Prevention” webpage and/or view the Maryland state model policy on bullying and harassment.
+Visit the Maryland State Department of Education’s “Bullying Prevention” webpage.

 The key component framework used in the analysis of state laws is based on the review of legislation presented in the “Analysis of State Bullying Laws and Policies – December 2011” (U.S. Department of Education).